tilt-dev/tilt.build/docs/install.md

 Windows (alpha)
 ---------------

-Each [Tilt release](https://github.com/windmilleng/tilt/releases) contains a Windows alpha.
+Each [Tilt release](https://github.com/windmilleng/tilt/releases) contains an alpha build for Windows.
 It is not actively being developed at the moment.
 If you are interested in Windows support, [contact us](https://tilt.dev/contact) or upvote this [GitHub issue](https://github.com/windmilleng/tilt/issues/1961).

 Verifying